20. What's Wrong with NLP?

 • and so on

-Since I've already dealt with the question of whether NLP works, and why, in FAQ #3, this time I'll just outline a few basic criticisms.
+So, because I have already dealt with the question of whether NLP itself works, and why, (see also FAQ #3), in this FAQ I'll discuss a few basic criticisms and questions that I've come across on various NLP-related discussion groups.

 What are the Disadvantages of Using NLP?